derykmakgill/krawisz/about.md

 title: About
 ---

+I'm most interested now in Bitcoin, privacy, and Operation Atlantis.

+## Work

+It is difficult to describe what I do for a living now, so I don't.

 I've worked in the past for [Bitcoin.com](https://bitcoin.com), [Glockstore,](https://glockstore) and [Praxis.](https://discoverpraxis.com)

 Before and during that time, I did marketing and IT consulting for companies around the US.